Texas LLC Formation Attorneys

 While asset protection, tax benefits, low start-up costs, and less administrative upkeep make series LLCs attractive, there is a caveat to its firewall protection – it exists only with compliant formation and management.
 This includes incorporating necessary language into the certificate of formation and company agreements, properly accounting for the assets of each sub-series, and implementing policies for thorough record-keeping.

-Is A Series LLC Right For Me?
+Is a Series LLC Right for Me?

 A Series LLC structure may be right for your business if: